Deadlines for Hearing Activities -- 10 CFR Part 2, Subpart G

 If a notice is published in the Federal Register, within the specified time (must be at least 60 days after publication), or if no time is specified, within 60 days of publication of the proposed agency action or notice of hearing.

-If a notice is not published in the Federal Register, not later than the latest of 60 days after publication of notice on the NRC Web site, http://www.nrc.gov/about-nrc/regulatory/adjudicatory/hearing-license-applications.html, or 60 days after the requester received the actual notice of a pending application, but not more than 60 days after agency action on the application.
+If a notice is not published in the Federal Register, not later than the latest of 60 days after publication of notice at Hearing Opportunities and License Applications, or 60 days after the requester received the actual notice of a pending application, but not more than 60 days after agency action on the application.

 |Include standing and contentions.||§ 2.309(a)—(b)|